mikeperry-tor/mission-improbable/README.md

 Eventually, we also should re-sign the recovery image and include a new release key, so that self-signed updates can be performed via sideload.

+We should also remove the requirement for TWRP by creating gapps install scripts to install gapps from the host OS, rather than on the device.
+This will simplify installation quite a bit.

 ## Bugs

 1. The swipe keyboard driver is not being recognized by CopperHead's LatinIME